ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 }
 ```

-In order to replicate this relatively simple SCSS mixin in Styled-Components we need to define a break size, write a function to scope styles to that breakpoint, then call that function with styles in a component.
+In order to replicate this relatively simple SCSS mixin (above) in Styled-Components we need to define a break size, write a function to scope styles to that breakpoint, and then call that function in a component.

 ``` javascript
 export const breaks = {